Buy Versus Rent Calculator

 Sharing the Upside...and the Downside

 Buying a home enables you to participate in the upside if your property value increases as compared to renting which does not offer that opportunity.
-If the value of the home you are renting increases significantly 100% of that appreciation goes to property owner instead of the renter.
+If the value of the home you are renting increases significantly, 100% of that appreciation goes to property owner instead of the renter.
 On the other hand, as a renter you are not exposed to the risk that the value of your property declines whereas homeowners could lose a significant amount of money, including all of their down payment, if the value of their home goes down.
 Although home ownership provides financial rewards when property values go up, that benefit should be balanced against the downside that property values decrease.
+You can input how much you think your property value will increase and how long you plan to own the property into our Buy Versus Rent Calculator to determine your future equity in the home.

 Making the Same Monthly Payment Never Gets Old